demarcod1/librarianz-scripts/README.md

 <details>
    <summary>Show/Hide Details</summary>

-### To separate the folders and safely reconstruct the Live Digital Library
+### To remake the shortcuts and safely reconstruct the Live Digital Library
 1. Edit the `res/options/parts.json` file to configure the part information
 2. Run `python3 librarianz_script -s remake_shortcuts` in the Terminal